apigee/edge-gcp/multinode-autoscale/jinja/README.md

 # edge-gcp
 This project allows you to install edge in Google Cloud Platform using GCP's deployment manager.
-This uses gcp's autoscale feature to put RMP blocks in autoscale group.
+This uses gcp's autoscale feature to put MP blocks in autoscale group.

 ## Prerequisite